j-martin/raspberry-gpio-zmq/README.md

 Linking realworld input from a RaspberryPi to the interwebs!

 Monitors the GPIO events (on/off) of the RaspberryPi (may work on other device with some work) and notifies clients via ZMQ (client.py), email, sms (text) or pushbullet (push to Android, Chrome and iOS (planned)).
+It also feature a webserver (Flask) to check the logs.

 It can be used for example as an ad-hoc security system or anything really.